DanMedinaGH/PL300Prep/Part 1 Level 6 - Mappings/README.md

 Uses diverging color scheme to determine how large a measure is. <br/>
 Used to determine the states with the largest population. <br/>

+## ArcGIS Map
+Uses ArcGIS software to create map visuals. <br/>
+Similar to Map and Filled Map, but with extra features such as different backgrounds. <br/>

 ## Practice Activity 6
 Used Map visual. <br/>
 Used to determine the locations with highest address id count. <br/>